UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

    else:
       cont.deactivate(act)

 We are not restricted to controlling only actuators, though.
-Lines 15 and 18 change the text of the object when you press/release the spacebar:
+Lines 19-21 and 24-26 change the text, the size and the resolution of the object when you press/release the spacebar:

 .. code-block:: python

-   text_obj["Text"] = "CADABRA"
+   font_object_data.body = "CADABRA"
+   font_object_data.size = 2
+   font_object_data.resolution_u = 1

-   text_obj["Text"] = "ABRA"
+   font_object_data.body = "ABRA"
+   font_object_data.size = 1
+   font_object_data.resolution_u = 4

 This file can be simple, but holds the essence of the game engine architecture design.
-Now is a good time to go over the three game engine template files that come with Blender.
-Go to Text Editor  Templates  GameLogic\* and spend some time studying those examples.
-You can also get them on the book files under \Book\Chapter7\3\_template\.
+Now is a good time to go over the other game engine template files that come with the example :download:`003_template.zip </blends/Python_Scripting/003_template/003_template.zip>` and spend some time studying those examples.

 Writing Your Python Scripts
 ---------------------------